BullMQ Elixir vs Oban Performance Benchmark

 - You're already running Redis.
 No new infrastructure to manage.

 - Your stack spans multiple languages.
 The same queues work across Node.js, Python, PHP, and Elixir.
-Add jobs from your Python ML service, process them in Elixir—no problem.
+Add jobs from your Python ML service, and process them in Elixir.

 - You value battle-tested code.
 BullMQ Elixir runs the same Lua scripts that power thousands of Node.js deployments.
 Years of edge cases already handled.